Respecting Human Rights

 Implementation of Human Rights Due Diligence

-As part of an International Labour Organization (ILO) initiative entitled “Building Responsible Value Chains in Asia” funded by the METI* in Japan, Canon’s initiatives in this area were cited as an example of good corporate practices in Japan and introduced in a feature article on the JETRO website.
+As part of an International Labour Organization (ILO) project entitled “Building Responsible Value Chains in Asia” funded by the METI* in Japan, Canon’s initiatives in this area were cited as an example of good corporate practices in Japan and featured in an article on the JETRO website.

 - * Ministry of Economy, Trade and Industry

-Feature: A New Era of Human Rights Due Diligence – As Told by Japanese Firms (Japanese website only)
+Feature: Human Rights Due Diligence in Action – Insights from Japanese Companies (Japanese website only)

 Dialogues with Outside Experts